 The touch screen display is the ideal companion for presentations.
 Students have the ability to show off projects to classmates and manipulate visuals with their fingertips.

 The Visualization Classroom allows you to create a course that exhibits your material and connects with students like never before.
 Use innovative technology to showcase crucial research and tie in new education channels with the help of a multifunctional display and supportive software and equipment designed for educators.
 This is an opportunity to elevate your program in a way that isn’t possible with a standard PowerPoint and projector found in traditional classrooms.

 The Visualization Classroom may be reserved by Mount Royal University students, faculty, staff, and MRU community members.
 This room provides access to space and technology to enable users to engage in interactive, visual learning and design of digital projects in support of their teaching, research or coursework.

 This touch enabled and interactive high resolution display can be used to view and manipulate large amounts of information (images, data, text, video, etc.) at one time in a single display, or to view and display multiple channels of content over smaller segmented or ‘split’ screens.
 The space can be used with or without laptops.

 Connecting your content

-Please sign up for a Visualization Wall Training Session with the MRU Visualization Team in the Ideas Visualization Lounge (EL1270)
+Please sign up for a Visualization Wall Training Session with the MRU Visualization Team in the Ideas Lounge (EL1270)